serenity-rs/serenity/README.md

 ## MSRV Policy

-Currently, serenity's minimum supported Rust version (MSRV) is Rust 1.53.
+Serenity's minimum supported Rust version (MSRV) is Rust 1.53.

-The `current` maintains a stable MSRV.
-This will occasionally mean that dependencies may break this, in effect raising our own MSRV, but in that case users may opt to pin those libraries' versions if they so desire.
-However, serenity will commit to never bump MSRV between minor releases, unless it is unavoidable.

-The `next` branch should track the latest Rust release as its MSRV.
-This will allow for swift development as new features are added to the language (such as the forthcoming GATs stabilization, or let_chains), and will reduce technical debt in the long run.
-When a major release is cut, then current will bump its MSRV to that of next, and that MSRV will be supported until the next major release is cut.

-**NOTE**: This is only achievable by pinning specific dependencies which have bumped their MSRV in a breaking manner.
-Specifically, you must pin `dashmap = "=5.2.0"`, `indexmap = "=1.8.2"`, and `time = "=0.3.9"`.
+We opt to keep MSRV stable on the `current` branch.
+This means it will remain unchanged between minor releases.
+Occasionally, dependencies may violate SemVer and update their own MSRV in a breaking way.
+As a result, pinning their versions will become necessary to successfully build Serenity using an older Rust release. (**NOTE**: This is currently the case; building using Rust 1.53 requires pinning `dashmap = "=5.2.0"`, `indexmap = "=1.8.2"`, and `time = "=0.3.9"`.
 If the `simd_json` feature is enabled, you must additionally pin `halfbrown = "=0.1.12"` and `value-trait = "=0.2.10"`.
-Without dependency pinning, **the de facto MSRV is Rust 1.59**.
+Without dependency pinning, **the de facto MSRV is Rust 1.59**.)

+The `next` branch tracks the latest Rust release as its MSRV.
+This allows for swift development as new languages features are stabilized, and reduces technical debt in the long run.
+When a new major release is cut, the MSRV on `current` will be updated to that of `next`, and we will commit to supporting that MSRV until the following major release.

 # Features